 One of the most important changes for Burgundy was the construction of the Burgundy Canal (Le Canal de Bourgogne).
 It dramatically changed the social evolution for hundreds of small villages and hamlets.

+The canal is a masterpiece of pre-industrial revolution technology, spanning more than 250 kilometres in length.
+The canal struggles to span across the region, slowly winding in smooth curves along the plains, or rising steeply with a concentration of canal locks looking like a staircase before reaching the summit at Pouilly en Auxois.
+For almost two hundred years the waters of this man made canal have carried the weight of wooden or steel hulled barges.
 The construction of the canal has changed the destiny of Burgundy, raising its status from a rural farming area to a that of a great state with navigable waterways connecting the north of Europe to the Mediterranean sea.

 Today the canal retains a small fleet of cargo carrying barges, but it's new purpose has changed to pleasure craft and holiday cruises on board hotel barges and house boat rentals.

 The Celtics, Romans, Cistercians and the powerful Burgundian Dukes sculpted the towns and villages through the centuries.
 The feudal rule was imposed for many years by the local lords.
 The dukedom of Burgundy was at one time a large empire spreading though eastern France, into Germany, up to Belgium and the Flanders.
 Enemies of the French crown and allied with the the English king, the succession of Dukes held a solid frontier which eventually became a province with Louis XI, then finally entering the realm of France at the end of the 17th century.